olandahl/searchapp/README.md

 # Intagram Search App
-A simple web application to serach for instagram tags and images
+A simple web application to search for instagram tags and images

 ## Prerequisites
 - Install NodeJS (https://nodejs.org/)